shwe-yuji/freemarket_sample_61b/README.md

 - belongs_to :shippingexpense
 - belongs_to :shippingmethod
 - belongs_to :area
-- has_one :transaction
+- has_one :transaction dependent: :nullify
-- has_many :photos
+- has_many :photos dependent: :delete_all

 ## areasテーブル